-We have a programme of events, a book, educational activities, and many stories to share about our history, and the ideas and discoveries of our members to help us celebrate our past and look to the future.
+Along with many events we published a book on our history, ran educational activities, and shared many stories about our history and the ideas and discoveries of our members to help us celebrate our past and look to the future.

 By: John E. Martin